- GeneralPhone (A Fox At Heart)

 Sumara nodded grimly and said, “Anyone of his age with this tremendous Magic Capacity usually causes a lot of tension for the victim’s bodies while containing the power.
 This often makes them very sick and eventually kill them if they are not treated immediately.”

 “What?!”
 Lakshmi exclaimed so loud that in shock that it attracted everyone’s attention at once.

 Sumara noticed the sudden rise in the attention around them and decided to continue this somewhere else.
-So, she rose to her feet and surprised both Lakshman and Lakshmi by how talls he was as she walked towards the exit of the inn.
-Reacting a little slower, Lakshmi and Lakshman quickly rose from the table and followed her from the building.
-As the three left the inn, the people were staring after them with curious looks on their faces while they wondered what happened to cause Lakshmi to be so shocked.
+So, she rose to her feet and surprised both Lakshman and Lakshmi by how tall she was as she walked towards the exit of the inn.
+Reacting a little slower, Lakshmi and Lakshman quickly rose from the table and followed her out of the inn, leaving the people inside wondering what had happened.

 The Demon Race magician had quickly walked towards the exit of the town and slowed down her pace to allow Lakshmi and Lakshman to catch up.
 She was taller than both of them and had quickly covered the ground fairly quickly, so the two were moving at a speed that falls under the category of running.